NKSP Language

 Controller Events

-Now let's extend the first script to not only show note-on and note-off events, but also to show a message whenever you use a MIDI controller (i.e. modulation wheel, sustain pedal, etc.).
+Now let's extend the first script to not only show note-on and note-off events, but also to show a message whenever you use a MIDI controller (e.g. modulation wheel, sustain pedal, etc.).

 - on note